JackDanger/faces101/monday.md

 * talk about opening and closing tags
 * how tags affect all the tags inside them
 * how everything is basically a rectangle full of rectangles
-* Have the students write their own P,DIV,SPAN,STRONG,EM,and IMG tags (if there's time)
+* Have the students write their own P, DIV, SPAN, STRONG, EM, and IMG tags (if there's time)

 ### 11:00 (switch instructors)